 Theme Class number of times Description Particle properties 3 Mathematical description of particle diameter distribution, properties of fine and measurements 3 particles, and their measurement methods are explained.
 Particle adhesion and Measurement methods for adhesion forces of particles and dynamical analysis 3 method for particle collision and elastic deformation are lectured.
 Furthermore, dynamical analysis distinct element method is explained.
-Temporal and spatial distribution of deposition and reentrainment of fine Behavior of particles 3 particles in gas-solid flow are explained using physical models and probability in airflow 3 theory.
+3 Temporal and spatial distribution of deposition and reentrainment of fine Behavior of particles particles in gas-solid flow are explained using physical models and probability in airflow theory.
 In addition, complicated reentrainment phenomena during particle collision are discussed.
-Concept of particle charging and quantitative analysis methods of charging Particle charging and 2 process are explained; also, charge distribution of particles is analyzed. control Furthermore, new methods to control particle charge are introduced.
+Particle charging and control 2 Concept of particle charging and quantitative analysis methods of charging process are explained; also, charge distribution of particles is analyzed.
+Furthermore, new methods to control particle charge are introduced.

-[Textbook] Lecture notes
+【Textbook】Lecture notes